Ultimate 2 Weeks Japan Itinerary:

 Day 10: Day Trip to Miyajima

 Miyajima is a small island off the coast of Hiroshima, best known for its iconic floating red torii gate, its shrine, and the deer that wander freely around the island.
+We enjoyed this side trip for its great hike and views, and it was a great way to maximize our use of the JR Pass.

 How to get there: from Hiroshima station take the JR Sanyo line to Miyajimaguchi station (25 min).
 Then walk to the ferry pier and take the JR ferry to Miyajima (10 min).
 Time tables for the JR ferry are available on the website.
 The entire trip is covered by the JR Pass.